PresearchOfficial/presearch-browser-core/CONTRIBUTING.md

 * steps to test the fix (if applicable)
 * for design-related changes, it is helpful to include screenshots

 Once you submit a pull request, you should tag reviewers and add labels if needed.
-If you do not have the necessary GitHub permissions to do so, a Brave member will take care of this for you.
+If you do not have the necessary GitHub permissions to do so, a Presearch member will take care of this for you.

 #### Employees should
 * Ensure the owner is tagged using the `Assignees` field